evolveFish/EC601-Project2/README.md

 Use twitter api to print out all the tweets from a user, and search tweets using keyword
 # MVP
 A program that takes a user's input key word and ouput a sentiment scale.
 The key word will be input to the search function from the Twitter api.
 The result from twitter api will be feed into google nlp.
-The user will know the sentiment of other people in the world on the key word on a scale of 0-5.
+The user will know the sentiment of other people in the world on the key word.